debaun-pac/debaunstaff/README.md

 _Call/Rehearsal Time: TBA_

-*Should also be avialable for the concert
+*Should also be available for the concert

 - Sound Op: Sofia